Main Navigation

 Vaccines

 DEFRA has now approved the use of three BTV-3 vaccines, but it should be noted that these do not claim to prevent the disease, only reduce viraemia (levels of virus in the bloodstream) in infected animals.
-They are currently categorised as “unauthorised vaccines”, so cannot be used outside the High-Risk Areas without specific permission from APHA.
+The vaccines are now available for use across the country, regardless of zone.
+If you would like more information, please contact the practice to discuss further your options and assess if/when you should be vaccinating.

 Be aware that there are multiple strains of bluetongue, and these approved vaccines are specifically effective against serotype 3, the strain currently circulating in the country.
 Older vaccines will be specific for different strains e.g. serotype 8, so will not be of use.